 Sex and gender differences in Alzheimer’s disease – an update from the Women’s Brain Project

 Dr Maria Teresa Ferretti (former Group Leader at UZH, co-founder and CSO of the Women’s Brain Project, WBP) provided an overview of the current understanding on sex and gender differences in Alzheimer and their relevance for precision medicine.
 Alzheimer affects men and women differently –not only in terms of numbers (65% patients are women) but also in terms of risk factors, symptoms and biomarkers.
 For instance, disease in women with mild cognitive impairment has been shown to progress twice as fast compared with men with same diagnosis.
 Such differences offer an invaluable opportunity for optimizing prevention, diagnosis and treatment options.
-The WBP advocates for the implementation of such sex-sensitive precision medicine approach through research and is currently looking for sponsors to create the first ‘Institute for Gender Medicine’ in Switzerland.
+The WBP advocates for the implementation of such sex-sensitive precision medicine approach through research and is currently looking for sponsors to create the first ‘Institute for Gender Medicine’ in Switzerland (see presentation slides here).
 The next WBP Forum will be held in Zurich on September 2020.
 See also ZNZ News post Women’s Brain Project or the WBP website.

 Gender differences and similarities from the perspective of neuropsychology